theDavidBarton/puppeteer-daily-menu-scraper/readme.md

 # Puppeteer examples

 A playground repository for the well known Node library **Puppeteer** (pptr) made by GoogleChromeLabs team.
-Some use cases will be available (see below), also the puppeteer recorder projects outputs will be checked against the stable version of pptr.
+See below the covered areas.
+The aim is to experiment with its possibilities for a bigger project.

 The current version is v1.12.2.

 ### Fields to be covered
 - scraping web with pptr;
+- scraping daily menus and print the output with webhooks;
-- automate user flows (e2e testing) with pptr.
+- automate user flows (e2e testing) with pptr;
+- try out the experimental [Puppeteer-Firefox](https://aslushnikov.github.io/ispuppeteerfirefoxready/).

 ### Install packages